RNC Articles (on InD'tale.com) by Jimmy Thomas

 wrote, edited and formatted that novel, but we all know that you can, it

-is just a matter of self-control, discipline and your own opinion of your
+is just a matter of choice, self-control, discipline and your own opinion of your

 level of work/writing, to give your story a quality cover.
 The way I see